Target entity: Vert Ltd

 Deal sourced by: Alterfin

-Vert decided to diversify its production by launching a mango and passion fruit pulp business.
 The pulp processing market has seen tremendous growth over the last eight years in East Africa.
-But Kenya currently imports a large amount of soft drinks, and Vert intends to help substitute imported products by producing mango and passion fruit pulp that will be locally sourced and processed.
-This new activity should enable Vert to work with more farmers (around 8,000 by 2020), including in rural areas where poverty alleviation remains a real challenge.
+But Kenya currently imports a large amount of soft drinks, Vert’s goal is to help substitute imported products by producing mango and passion fruit pulp that will be locally sourced and processed.
+This new activity has enabled Vert to work with more farmers (around 8,000 to date), including in rural areas where poverty alleviation remains a real challenge.

 This investment is a co-investment between Grameen Credit Agricole and Kampani, each contributing 500,000 EUR.
 Both equity investors are equal partners and are fully aligned.
 Most of the remaining financing has been secured via a Fefsol/Alterfn investment loan.